cartesi/rollups/README.md

 ## Portals

 Portals, as the name suggests, are used to safely teleport assets from the base layer to the execution layer.
 It works in the following way.
 First, for some types of assets, the user has to allow the portal to deduct the asset(s) from their account.
 Second, the user tells the portal to transfer the asset(s) from their account to some DApp's account.
-If the transfer is successful, the portal adds an input to the DApp's input box to inform the machine about the transfer that just took place in the base layer.
+The portal then adds an input to the DApp's input box to inform the machine of the transfer that just took place in the base layer.
 Finally, the off-chain machine is made aware of the transfer through the input sent by the portal.
 Note that the machine must know the address of the portal beforehand in order to validate such input.

 The DApp developer can choose to do whatever they want with this information.
 For example, they might choose to create a wallet for each user in the execution layer, where assets can be managed at a much lower cost through inputs that are understood by the Linux logic.
 In this sense, one could think of the DApp contract as a wallet, owned by the off-chain machine.
 Anyone can deposit assets there but only the DApp—through vouchers—can decide on withdrawals.